RIDER INFORMATION - 2019 B Strong Ride

 |6:30 a.m. – 10:00||Packet Pick-up & Day-of Registration – Celestial Seasonings Café|

 |7:30 a.m.||69-mile Mountain Loop Group Start|

 |12:00 noon||Mini B Start (children 10 & under)|

 Post Ride Festivities and Entertainment:

 Plan to stick around after you finish riding.
-Post ride food and drinks (No Charge For Riders!) will be provided by: Mateo, CyclHops, Rio Grande, KT’s BBQ & Rush Bowls, as well as beer from Oskar Blues!
+Post ride food and drinks (No Charge For Riders!) will be provided by: Mateo, CyclHops, Rio Grande, KT’s BBQ, Rush Bowls & Snarf's Sandwiches, as well as beer from Oskar Blues!

-There is also a great slate of entertainment (sponsored by PanTheryx), featuring Tunisia!
+There is also a great slate of entertainment (sponsored by PanTheryx), featuring Jakarta!